handsontable/handsontable/docs/README-EDITING.md

   npm run docs:test:example-checker
   ```

-The script is also automatically deployed by the `Docs Staging Deployment` Github Actions workflow.
+The script is also automatically executed by the `Docs Staging Deployment` Github Actions workflow.

 ## React style guide